The Lumina Team

 Prior to joining Lumina, Dr. Violette was a Managing Director in the Energy Practice at Navigant Consulting (NYSE: NCI) for 10 years.
 Other previous positions include Principal and Founder, Summit Blue Consulting (acquired by Navigant Consulting) [DV2] and Principal and Founder, Tesser Inc. (acquired by TreDesign).
 He has also held executive VP positions with Hagler Bailly, Inc. and EDS Management Consultants.

 Dr. Violette is a recognized leader in the industry having served three elected terms as Chair of the Association of Energy Services Professionals (AESP) and co-founding the Peak Load Management Alliance (PLMA).
 He currently serves on the Smart Grid Advisory Council of the Smart Electric Power Alliance (SEPA).
 Dr. Violette received the “Industry Leader” award from the AESP in 2018.
-He has published over 100 papers and is much in demand as a speaker.
-Dr. Violette received his PhD in economics from the University of Colorado, which awarded him a Regents Fellowship and honors in the fields of econometrics and industrial organization.
+He has published over 100 papers.
+Dr. Violette received his PhD in economics from the University of Colorado, which awarded him a Regents Fellowship and honors in the fields of econometrics and industrial organization

 Kimberley Mullins, PhD, is a Senior Consulting Analyst.
 She holds a PhD jointly in Engineering & Public Policy and Civil & Environmental Engineering from Carnegie Mellon University.
 Her academic work focused on risk analysis and assessing life-cycle environmental impacts of energy systems and agricultural systems.
 At Lumina, Kim is able to pursue two professional passions – helping people make better decisions through quantitative analysis, and improving energy systems.
 Outside of work hours, she’s working up the cycling stamina to bike The Great Trail, which traverses Canada from the Pacific coast to the Atlantic.